 In our previous article, we discussed the Selling Sales Manger.
 This manager often works well in small or new divisions.
-They build a new sales teams and then transition to a more traditional management role.
+They build a new sales teams and then transition to a more traditional sales management role.
 Similarly, the Start-up Sales Manager also works in new companies or divisions, building a sales team from scratch.
-The key difference, however, is that the Start-up Sales Manager does not take on a personal sales quota like a Selling Sales Manager.
+The key difference is they do not have a personal sales quota like a Selling Sales Manager.

 For the Start-up Sales Manager, experience with creating new sales teams will be critical.
 This gives them the insider knowledge to create processes that will be effective.
 It also gives them the foresight to take advantage of what is at hand, such as corporate resources, venture capital, or other funding.
-This role can be difficult at first, especially if the Sales Manager does not have access to the type of resources needed (lead lists, sales collateral, CRM system, marketing support, etc) to accomplish the initiative of quickly building and developing a quality sales team.
+This role can be difficult at first.
+Many Start-up Sales Managers do not have access to the resources needed such as: lead lists, sales collateral, CRM system, marketing support, etc.) They must be created or outsourced.

 Ideally, the life cycle of the Start-up Sales Manager should be relatively short.
-They need to transition as quickly as possible into a Pure Growth Sales Manager since success is measured by the achievement of initial sales goals and objectives within the time frame specified.
-This varies based on the company, market conditions, quality and quantity of sales talent, and product or service differentiation.
+They need to transition as quickly as possible into a Pure Growth Sales Manager.
+Success is measured by the achievement of initial sales goals and objectives within the time frame specified.
+This varies based on the company and market conditions.
+In addition, quality and quantity of sales talent, as well as product and service differentiation.

 Whether it winds up being several months or several years, once the start-up phase is over, the Start-up Sales Manager should to move into a full-time sales coaching and management role.
-Then they are able to monitor the systems they have established, add new salespeople as needed, and generate greater shareholder value.
+Then they can monitor their processes, add new salespeople, and increase shareholder value.